Home Equity Loan Requirements for 2025

 • Your maximum home equity loan amount is $120,000 ($320,000 minus the existing loan balance)

 You may be able to find lenders who will let you borrow more than 80% of your equity.
-But they’re relatively rare — more so than for home equity lines of credit (HELOCs).
+But they’re relatively rare—more so than for home equity lines of credit (HELOCs).
 Also note that VA loan borrowers can often borrow up to 100% of their equity.

 Check your eligibility for a home equity loan.
 Start here

-What information is needed for a home equity loan?
+What disqualifies you from getting a home equity loan?

 Check your home equity loan options.
 Start here